 - 1. Usually this prayer is done privately with only two persons on the prayer team.
 Some of the memories may bring back guilt or shame. - 2.
 Always pray for inner healing before giving a deliverance prayer.
-When the root
+When the root memory is healed, the spirits of darkness will leave much easier. - 3.
 The person is usually asked, with the help of the Holy Spirit, to visualize the hurtful experience.
 Then we ask Jesus Christ to be present in the mental picture-not to change it, but to take the hurt and pain away and replace it with love.